byronmansfield/dotfiles/README.md

-# My own personal dotfiles
+# My own personal dotfiles repo for my Arch + Awesome set up

 These are my personal dotfiles to help me sync them between computers and keep them versioned

 ## Installation

+This depends on if you want to symlink everything or if you want to just make your home directory your repo.

+For symlinking you can do the following:

 1. Clone repo to local home directory